kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

   > *Looks like everything’s working now.
 Is there anything else I can help with today?*

-  > *If anything else pops up, just reach out—we’re here to help.*
+  > *If anything else pops up, just reach out, we’re here to help.*

 ---
 ## My Thoughts

 I always aim to be approachable, clear, and empathetic.
-I believe that good support is more than just fixing things—it’s about making the person feel supported and respected throughout the process.
+I believe that good support is more than just fixing things, it’s about making the person feel supported and respected throughout the process.

 ---